Our Top Five Priorities

 So far, we already know that a large chunk of our footprint comes from the factory that assembled our products.
-The factory is in Brisbane, Australia, and the energy source in this region is non-renewable.
-A problem soon to be solved, we are searching for a new factory in a country fueled by renewable energy.
+This factory is in Brisbane, Australia, and the energy source in this region is non-renewable.
+A problem soon to be solved, we are searching for a new factory in a country fuelled by renewable energy.

 We will, of course, keep you updated on our progress.

 Transparency is a big subject.
 We want to be as transparent as possible about everything with you.
 We strongly believe a lack of transparency is a bad sign of dangerous greenwashing and we absolutely don’t want to go there.